Learn to Hunt

 As communities grow, they often experience more stormwater runoff problems due to their increasing impervious surface areas.
 Rainfall and snowmelt that would normally infiltrate into the soil becomes runoff.
 This increases both the volume and rate of runoff, which leads to flooding, streambank erosion, and potential damages to public and private property and water quality.

 The Iowa Department of Natural Resources is working in a variety of ways to improve stormwater quality.
 Certain activities and specific municipalities and universities must obtain permits with requirements that are intended to reduce the impact of stormwater on our lakes and streams.
 In addition, DNR and its partners have developed a number of stormwater "tools" to assist developers, builders, cities and individual Iowans.

 Manuals and Brochures

 Stormwater Regulations and Permitting

-Iowa Storm Water ManualTraditional stormwater management strategies focused on conveyance and detention.
-Storm sewers were designed to move stormwater off urban landscapes to detention basins to reduce downstream flooding.
-The Iowa Stormwater Management Manual provides new stormwater management strategies that compliment the conveyance and flood control efforts of the past.
-The manual provides information on hydrologic changes with urban development, uniform sizing criteria, low impact development alternatives and design guideline for practices that protect water quality and reduce stream corridor erosion.
+Iowa Stormwater ManualTraditional stormwater management strategies focused on conveyance and detention.
+Storm drains were designed to move stormwater off urban landscapes to detention basins to reduce downstream flooding.
+The Iowa Stormwater Management Manual provides stormwater management strategies that compliment the storm drain network and flood control efforts of the past.
+The manual provides information on runoff and stream flow changes with urban development, uniform sizing criteria, low impact development alternatives and design guideline for practices that protect water quality and reduce stream corridor erosion.

 Other Stormwater Resources